SartajHundal/ukko-hubspot-integration/README.md

-# ukko-hubspot-integration
-Finland has adopted HubSpot as a de facto CRM as of 2024.
-We are developing a hypothetical bridge to compete with Stripe.

 # Ukko-HubSpot Integration

-This project demonstrates a basic integration between a hypothetical payment solution, Ukko, and HubSpot, a popular CRM platform.
+This project demonstrates a basic bridge between an industrial-grade payment solution, Ukko, and HubSpot, a popular CRM platform.
 The integration aims to automate the process of creating transactions in Ukko and updating corresponding deals in HubSpot with transaction details.
+I'm surprised this hasn't been tackled at all in the country after taking Phind for a drive today, but here we are.
+It could be a good second-year project for an undergraduate or a candidate to port into HubSpot Apps (time permitting).

 ## Table of Contents